dart-lang/build/build_web_compilers/README.md

 ### Configuring the default compiler

-By default, the [Dart development compiler][] (_dartdevc_, also known as _DDC_) will be used.
+By default, this package uses the [Dart development compiler][] (_dartdevc_, also known as _DDC_) to compile Dart to JavaScript.
+In release builds (running the build tool with `--release`, the default compiler is `dart2js`).

-If you would like to opt into dart2js you will need to add a `build.yaml` file, which should look roughly like the following:
+If you would like to opt into dart2js for all builds, you will need to add a `build.yaml` file, which should look roughly like the following:

 ```yaml
 targets: